Samurai: In popular culture

 Much of "everything we think we know about Japan's warrior elite" has been challenged; many ideas about the samurai myth, including the word "samurai" itself, evolved in mass media and pop culture long after the heyday of the warriors.
 Samurai women, for example, although not part of the legend, were educated, governed and even fought; and there was a balance between the military, and the literary and artistic.
-A major exhibition at the British Museum, "Samurai", in early 2026 a world beyond armour-clad warriors and epic duels.
+A major exhibition at the British Museum, "Samurai", from 3 February – 4 May 2026, revealed a world beyond armor-clad warriors and epic duels.

-Samurai figures have been the subject for legends, folk tales, dramatic stories (i.e. gunki monogatari), theatre productions in kabuki and noh, in literature, movies, animated and anime films, television shows, manga, video games, and in various musical pieces in genre that range from enka to J-Pop songs.
+Samurai figures have been the subject for legends, folk tales, dramatic stories (i.e. gunki monogatari), theater productions in kabuki and noh, in literature, movies, animated and anime films, television shows, manga, video games, and in various musical pieces in genre that range from enka to J-Pop songs.

 Jidaigeki (literally historical drama) has always been a staple program on Japanese movies and television.
 The programs typically feature a samurai.
 Samurai films and westerns share a number of similarities, and the two have influenced each other over the years.
 One of Japan's most renowned directors, Akira Kurosawa, greatly influenced western film-making.
 George Lucas' Star Wars series incorporated many stylistic traits pioneered by Kurosawa, and Star Wars: A New Hope takes the core story of a rescued princess being transported to a secret base from Kurosawa's The Hidden Fortress.
 Kurosawa was inspired by the works of director John Ford, and in turn Kurosawa's works have been remade into westerns such as Seven Samurai into The Magnificent Seven and Yojimbo into A Fistful of Dollars.
 There is also a 26-episode anime adaptation (Samurai 7) of Seven Samurai.
 Along with film, literature containing samurai influences are seen as well.
 As well as influence from American Westerns, Kurosawa also adapted two of Shakespeare's plays as sources for samurai movies: Throne of Blood was based on Macbeth, and Ran was based on King Lear.